CSNG-MFF/mozaik/README.md

 ### Virtual env

-We recommended to install mozaik using the virtualenv python environment manager, http://pypi.python.org/pypi/virtualenv/ virtual environment, to prevent potential conflicts with standard versions of required libraries.
+We recommended to install mozaik using the virtualenv python environment manager (http://pypi.python.org/pypi/virtualenv/) , to prevent potential conflicts with standard versions of required libraries.
 Users can follow for example http://simononsoftware.com/virtualenv-tutorial/short tutorial or just do the following steps:

  * Install virtualenv
- * Create e.g. in your home directory a directory where all virtual environments will be created home/virt_env
+ * Create (for example in your home directory) a directory where all virtual environments will be created home/virt_env
  * Create the virtual environment for mozaik: virtualenv virt_env/virt_env_mozaik/ --verbose --no-site-packages